Dryococelus

-Dryococelus australis, commonly known as the Lord Howe Island stick insect or tree lobster, is a species of stick insect that lives on the Lord Howe Island Group.
+Dryococelus australis, also known as the Lord Howe Island stick insect, Lord Howe Island phasmid or, locally, as the tree lobster, is a species of stick insect that lives in the Lord Howe Island Group.
 It is the only member of the monotypic genus Dryococelus.
 Thought to be extinct by 1920, it was rediscovered in 2001.
-It is extirpated in its largest former habitat, Lord Howe Island, and has been called "the rarest insect in the world", as the rediscovered population consisted of 24 individuals living on the small islet of Ball's Pyramid.
+Although it had been extirpated from Lord Howe itself, a remnant population of 24 individuals was rediscovered on the sea stack of Ball's Pyramid.
+The species has been called "the rarest insect in the world".

 Anatomy and behaviour

 Adult Lord Howe Island stick insects can measure up to 20 cm in length and weigh 25 g, with males 25% smaller than females.
 They are oblong in shape and have sturdy legs.
 Males have thicker thighs than females.
 Unlike most phasmida, the insects have no wings.

 The behaviour of this stick insect is highly unusual for an insect species, in that the males and females form a bond in some pairs.
 The females lay eggs while hanging from branches.
 Hatching can happen up to nine months later.
 The nymphs are first bright green and active during the day, but as they mature, they turn black and become nocturnal.

 Reproduction can happen without the presence of males (parthenogenesis) and this quality has allowed the species to survive when they are low in numbers.